 - COP29 in November: We will continue to push for Australia’s climate leadership on the global stage by advocating for 1.5°C-aligned climate targets and ambitious policies that ensure we are doing our fair share and Australian businesses don't get left behind.

-- Australia’s 2035 Nationally Determined Contribution (NDC): We will advocate for a stronger, updated national climate target that reflects the urgency of the climate crisis and aligns with global efforts to keep warming below 1.5°C.
+- Australia’s 2035 Nationally Determined Contribution (NDC): We will advocate for a stronger, updated national climate target (due to the UN in February 2025) that reflects the urgency of the climate crisis and aligns with global efforts to keep warming below 1.5°C.

-We remain committed to working with government, business, civil society, and community leaders to ensure that Australia’s climate strategy is ambitious, inclusive, and ensures a fair transition for all.
+We remain committed to working with government, business, First Nations, investors, research institutions, unions, civil society organisations, and community leaders to ensure that Australia’s climate strategy is ambitious, inclusive, and ensures a fair transition for all.
 Stay tuned for ways to get involved and help shape a better future!